guypeled76/tbwidget/README.md

 ```
 ## Responsive web design:

-The actual widget is agnostic to the form factor of the client and all the changes are handled by the client.
-In this case there the _site.css_ has a conditional definition to accommodate for different form factors.
+The actual widget is agnostic to the form factor and renders the same HTML for all form factors.
+The styles in _site.css_ are written to conditionally display different layout for different form factors.

 The desktop layout:

 ![The desktop layout](images/desktop_layout.png "desktop layout")

 The mobile layout:

 ![The mobile layout](images/mobile_layout.png "mobile layout")